pkLucid/Pokemon-Lucid/lucid_book/src/download.md

 ![title_screen](title_screen.png)

+The Candy issue has been fixed.
+Additionally Retaliate not seen by AI in party has been fixed.

+~~Please don't patch yet.
+There is a new bug with the super candy that brings mons overlevel cap sometimes~~

 ### Pokemon Lucid Changelog v1.1.6
   * New title screen (Credits Byonmil)
   * Added appropriate gen5 gym badge (Credits Byonmil)